Do you want to know more about basic SEO for architects in 2022 and beyond?

 By this we mean:

-- Image size – your photos should be uploaded at the right size to stop your page loading speed increasing.
+- Image size – your photos should be uploaded at the right size to stop your page loading speed from increasing.
 Keep them under 100-150kb.
 Remember slow load times will impact your rankings!

 - ALT text – this is important.
 Every image must have a logical descriptive ALT text which describes what it is.
 This is important for accessibility but you can also use keywords to help with your SEO.